Sorry, you need to enable JavaScript to visit this website.

 Systems related to the ministries and the Parliament

-Besides, as a youth policy related development, the Sára Sándor award (Sára Sándor-díj) has been founded in 2020.
-It can be awarded to creators (directors, cinematographers or screenwriters) under the age of 40, whose works primarily promoted the strengthening of national identity.
+Besides, as a youth policy-related development, the Sára Sándor Award (Sára Sándor-díj) was founded in 2020.
+It can be awarded to creators (directors, cinematographers or screenwriters) under the age of 40 whose works primarily promoted the strengthening of national identity.

 The Creative Europe Programme in Hungary is coordinated by Creative Europe Non-profit Ltd. (Kreatív Európa Program) and is supported by the Ministry and the National Film Institute (Nemzeti Filmintézet).